 An average of 53,000 Americans are diagnosed with oral cancer each year, according to The Oral Cancer Foundation.
 Early detection is critical to ensuring that cancer treatments are effective.
 If you live in or around Dearborn, MI, and have not been screened for oral cancer, our doctors can perform the straightforward screening during your annual dental exam or at a separate visit.
-Dr. Bruce Luria, Dr. Mark Luria, and Dr. Rena Allswang are committed to protecting our patients' overall health with the most conservative methods possible.
+Dr. Mohanad Ballani, Dr. Mark Luria, and Dr. Rena Allswang are committed to protecting our patients' overall health with the most conservative methods possible.

 Symptoms of Oral Cancer

 The diagnosis of oral cancer requires an examination by a trained medical professional.
 Individuals who develop these types of cancer often have: